 Soap nuts are a 100 percent natural, hypoallergenic alternative to laundry detergent and fabric softeners.
 Soap nuts are what laundry detergents are made out of, but without all the chemicals, fragrances and other harmful ingredients.
 Simply put 5 soap nuts in the cotton drawstring bag provided and add to your wash.
 Note: you can add a little oxygen bleach for whites.
 Remove the bag before you transfer your clothes to the dryer.
 Reuse the soap nuts for 5 loads or when the nuts start to deteriorate.

-Use wool dryer balls and essential oils instead of dryer sheets or plastic dryer balls that leach chemicals into your clothes and, eventually, end up on your skin.
-Wool dryer balls are a much healthier alternative as they soften laundry, reduce drying time by up to 25 percent, reduce static, and help you save money due to the fact that they will last for thousands of loads.
+Use wool dryer balls and essential oils instead of dryer sheets or plastic dryer balls that leech chemicals into your clothes and, eventually, end up on your skin.
+Wool dryer balls are a much healthier alternative as they soften laundry, reduce drying time by up to 25 percent, reduce static, and save money due to the fact that they will last for thousands of loads.
 Add to your dryer with optional essential oils for scent.
-I dry our bed sheets with rosemary and lemon (great for getting rid of spiders), couch blankets with super relaxing lavender, and kitchen towels with refreshing orange and eucalyptus essential oils.
+Dry bed sheets with rosemary and lemon, couch blankets with relaxing lavender, and kitchen towels with refreshing orange essential oil.

 3. Essential Oils

 Ditch the artificial air fresheners and cancer-causing candles.
 Essential oils are excellent for making your own room spray when combined with water or can be added to cleaning products for a natural scent.
-If you love candles, avoid petroleum-based ones such as gel and paraffin.
+If you enjoy candles, avoid petroleum-based ones such as gel and paraffin.
 Select soy or beeswax candles instead.
-Read more about the health benefits of essential oils here.

 4. Microfiber Cloths